1and1/ssh-config/README.md

 Use it in your command line.
 There are multiple use-cases implemented:
 * **Discover (-d):** Discover new hosts given in the command line using DNS lookups.
 * **Update (-u):** Update the known hosts in the database using DNS and tested host reachability.
+* **Export (-e):** Export the database to a file / stdout.
+Supports filtering by user or group name.
+* **Import (-i):** Import the database from a file / stdin.

 Full command line parameters:
 ```
- -database (-D) FILE : The database to use.
-(Default: /home/$LOGINUSER/.sshconfig.json
+ -database (-D) FILE : The database to use. (default: /home/$USER/.sshconfig.json
                        )
  -discover (-d)      : Discover hosts given in the command line using DNS.
+                       (default: false)
+ -export (-e)        : Export the database.
+Writes to stdout or file argument.
+                       User and group parameters can be used for filtering.
-                       (Default: false)
+                       (default: false)
+ -group (-G) GROUP   : The group name to use for the entry for discovery or
+                       export filtering.
- -help (-h)          : Show this command line help.
-(Default: true)
+ -help (-h)          : Show this command line help. (default: true)
+ -import (-i)        : Import a database.
+Reads either from argument or stdin.
+                       (default: false)
- -sshcfg (-s) FILE   : The ssh config to update.
-(Default:
+ -sshcfg (-s) FILE   : The ssh config to update. (default:
-                       /home/$LOGINUSER/.ssh/config)
+                       /home/$USER/.ssh/config)
- -update (-u)        : Update all hosts IP addresses.
-(Vorgabe: false)
+ -update (-u)        : Update all database hosts IP addresses. (default: false)
- -user (-U) USER     : The user name to use for the entry for discovery.
+ -user (-U) USER     : The user name to use for the entry for discovery or
-                       (Default: fury)
+                       export filtering.
 ```

 ### Use case 1: Add new hosts to your `$HOME/.ssh/config`